-This post originally appeared in the January 16, 2020 issue of The Content Technologist with the email subject line "The only web writing technique you really need" and an essay about The only SEO/UX/web writing tip you'll need in 2020.
+This post originally appeared in the January 16, 2020 with the email subject line "The only web writing technique you really need" and an essay about The only SEO/UX/web writing tip you'll need in 2020.

 This tool’s for the researchers, the interviewers, the collectors, the ethnographers and the meta-analyzers.
 Do you want to turn your large qualitative content dataset and want to transform it into quantitative data?
 MaxQDA’s got your number.